God’s Work, God’s Disposition, and God Himself III” (Part Three) | The Church of Almighty God

-Next, we will read the following two passages of scripture.
+Next, let’s look at the following two passages of scripture.

 4. Forgive Seventy Times Seven

-Of these two passages of scripture, one talks about forgiveness and the other talks about love.
-They put forward very clearly the contents of the work the Lord Jesus wanted to do in the Age of the Grace.
+Of these two passages, one speaks of forgiveness and the other speaks of love.
+These two topics really highlight the work the Lord Jesus wanted to carry out in the Age of Grace.